Short on time? Read the key takeaways:

-Of course, we haven’t reached the end of the VM era, but we have seen accelerated cloud adoption amid the COVID-19 pandemic.
-This acceleration is moving the needle on containers and serverless computing and enabling businesses to optimize further—just as the adoption of virtualization did.
-With the increased adoption of cloud-based Platform as a Service (PaaS) and Software as a Service (SaaS) offerings, responsibility for the Infrastructure as a Service (IaaS) layer, which includes VMs, will continue to shift to cloud service providers.
+Of course, we haven’t reached the end of the VM era, but we have seen accelerated cloud adoption since the beginning of the COVID-19 pandemic.
+This acceleration is moving the needle on containers and serverless computing and enabling organizations to optimize further—just as the adoption of virtualization did.
+With the increased adoption of cloud-based Platform as a Service and Software as a Service offerings, responsibility for the Infrastructure as a Service layer, which includes VMs, will continue to shift to cloud service providers.

 Containers provide efficiency and optimization for IT operations.
 Every VM is packaged with an operating system (OS) layer.
-With containers, you have a shared OS layer abstracted by the container engine, allowing you to use containers like interchangeable building blocks.
+With containers, you have a shared OS layer abstracted by the container engine, enabling you to use containers like interchangeable building blocks.

 - Offer the promise of building once and deploying anywhere

 Serverless technology works like an API call.
-It allows you to invoke functions without running your container or VM.
+It lets you invoke functions without running your container or VM.
 For example, if you have a data ingest functionality that picks up data once every few hours, you don’t have to run that service 24/7 to ingest data for a few seconds.
 Instead, you can use serverless technology on demand for that job.

 This is a great way to optimize your IT spending.
 This is possible because cloud providers now offer serverless functionality.
-Serverless technologies are often supported as stateless containers launched on demand in the back end, and the cloud provider fully manages their life cycle, enabling greater operational efficiencies.
+Serverless technologies are often supported as stateless containers launched on demand in the back end, and the cloud provider fully manages their lifecycle, enabling greater operational efficiencies.

 This represents a massive rethink in computing.
 Ask yourself whether you need compute running all the time.
 If the answer is no, you can employ serverless technology anytime on demand.
 The serverless approach requires zero infrastructure management and offers agility and scalability.
-Companies including Netflix have adopted it to deliver highly available services to millions of customers.
+Companies, including Netflix, have adopted it to deliver highly available services to millions of customers.

 Securing containers involves more than scanning the contents of a container.
 It requires integrating and automating security checks along the development cycle from start to finish.
-In this way, container security is mandating and partly enabling DevSecOps as the next evolution of continuous integration/continuous delivery (CI/CD) pipelines for enterprise software development.
+In this way, container security is mandating and partly enabling DevSecOps as the next evolution of continuous integration/continuous delivery pipelines for enterprise software development.

 Also, address identity and access management as part of your container and serverless strategies.
 If those are your endpoints, you need to ensure they’re secure.
 Assume you’re using serverless technology to ingest and retrieve some secure data.
 You want to restrict access to that data by creating role-based access.
 Unfortunately, people sometimes forget about this critical aspect of security.

-Tip 3: Consider the Human Element
+Tip #3: Consider the human element

 The cloud has helped organizations meet the challenge of today’s world to expedite business transformation and become more agile, competitive and resilient.
 Adopting containers and serverless technologies as part of your cloud transformation journey can help you go even faster, bringing business services to market more quickly with a lower total cost of ownership.